How To Use CMU Voicemail

-- When prompted, enter the last five digits of your campus phone number, then press # (pound).
+- When prompted, enter the last five digits of your campus phone number.

-- Follow the prompts to perform specific voicemail actions.
+- Press pound (#).
+Follow the prompts to perform specific voicemail actions.

 From Your Email

-Note: If you delete an email that contains a voice message, you delete the voice message from your account.
+IMPORTANT: If you delete an email that contains a voice message, it is also deleted from the voicemail system.

 Frequently Asked Questions

 Select a question below to learn more about CMU voicemail.

 Why can't I access my voice messages from my phone?